dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Workarounds.md

   These changes may impact non-SpliceMachine services or applications that rely on an implementation other than the Presto implementation; for example, `org.apache.hadoop.fs.s3a.S3AFileSystem`.
   {: .noteNote}

-## HDP 2.6.3 OLAP Memory Setting {#HDPOLAPMem}
+## HDP 2.6.4 and 2.6.3 OLAP Memory Setting {#HDPOLAPMem}

-If you're using Splice Machine on HDP 2.6.3, you need to correct a property setting in the `HBase Service Advanced Configuration Snippet (Safety Valve)` settings for `hbase-site.xml`.
+If you're using Splice Machine on HDP 2.6.4 or HDP 2.6.3, you need to correct a property setting in the `HBase Service Advanced Configuration Snippet (Safety Valve)` settings for `hbase-site.xml`.

 Replace the `.` between `olap` and `server` in this property name:
 ````